Skip to main content

 Salt, Sugar, and the Economics of Empire

-Some foods became strategic commodities because they preserved calories, sweetened diets, funded states, and moved through taxed routes.
-Salt and sugar show how ordinary ingredients could shape law, labor, wealth, and revolt.
+Some foods became strategic commodities because they preserved calories, seasoned diets, funded states, and moved through taxed routes.
+Salt, sugar, olive oil, and garum show how ordinary ingredients could shape law, labor, wealth, and revolt.

-Stimulants and luxuries remade daily life while linking plantations, ports, merchants, colonial companies, and consumers across continents.
+Stimulants, luxuries, and pantry seasonings remade daily life while linking plantations, ports, merchants, migration, colonial companies, and consumers across continents.

 Crops, Staples, and the Columbian Exchange